Bibodh Karki, MD

 PGY-3 Resident, Family Medicine

 Dr. Bibodh Karki was born and raised in Kathmandu, the capital city of Nepal.
 He attended Universal College of Medical Sciences for medical school which is 20 miles away from the birthplace of Lord Buddha.
 His interest in family medicine intensified during the third year of his clinical rotations.
 Dr. Karki enjoyed taking care of people of all age groups and backgrounds.
 The most rewarding part was the relationships he formed with the patients and their families.
-Dr. Karki was employed at a government hospital for two years as a General Physician after her graduated from medical school.
+Dr. Karki was employed at a government hospital for two years as a general physician after he graduated from medical school.

 “Medicine is an ever-learning process, and I have always been motivated to learn more.
 I am eager to have a career in which I can solve problems.
 I welcome any challenge that arises and will meet it with a consistent effort until a resolution is reached.
 I am very excited to work with people and community in Alamogordo.”